antennapedia/gileswatching/README.md

 ## Deploying locally

 Make sure you have [node.js](http://nodejs.org/) installed.
-Run `npm install` to install dependencies as usual, then run npm start.
+Run `npm install` to install package dependencies as usual, then run npm start.

 ## Deploying on Heroku

 Follow the [usual Heroku instructions](https://devcenter.heroku.com/articles/getting-started-with-nodejs) for creating & deploying a node application.
 This app does not require any data storage or any Heroku addons of any kind.
+You will want to commit your `config.json` file to the repo before you deploy.

-You must configure two environment variables:
+You must configure the environment variable for your Pinboard API token:

-`PINBOARD_TOKEN`: your pinboard [API](https://pinboard.in/api/) token
-`PORT`: the port the app should listen on

-Set these environment variables the usual way: `heroku config:set PORT=80`.
+`heroku config:set PINBOARD_TOKEN=username:1234567890abcdef`

+Your app should now be running.

 ## License